 Our topic this term is Journeys and Pilgrimages across a number of different religions.
 They will study the importance of making the Hajj in Islam, the importance of Jerusalem in both Judaism and Christianity and the importance of the River Ganges in Hinduism.
 Additionally, they will also learn about why some non-religious people choose to make pilgrimages.

-In the second half of the term, the children will be looking at the topic of ‘Keeping Safe and Healthy’.
+This term the children will be looking at the topic of ‘Keeping Safe and Healthy’.
 They will be unpicking what this involves and will explore different ideas and scenarios.
+This will include anxiety, e-safety, mental health and drugs and alcohol.
 More detailed information will be sent before we start teaching this unit.